mariomarton/racket-sudoku-solver/README.md

 # racket-sudoku-solver

-This Racket program solves any legal Sudoku puzzle with any number of pre-filled cells.
+This Racket program solves any legal sudoku puzzle with any number of pre-filled cells.
 It supports boards of any size that follow the formula:

-$$ n^2 \quad \times \quad n^2 \quad \mid \quad n \geq 1 $$
+$$ n^2 \times n^2 \mid n \geq 1 $$

-For example, a standard 9x9 Sudoku board corresponds to $n = 3$.
+For example, a standard 9x9 sudoku board corresponds to $n = 3$.

-The program does not use constraint solvers or Racket mutations such as the `set!` operator.
-It also verifies that the input puzzle adheres to Sudoku rules.
+The program does not use constraint solvers or Racket mutations such as the `set!` form.
+It also verifies that the input puzzle adheres to sudoku rules.

 ## Manual